getbubblenow/bubble-docs/cert_instructions/windows_cert.md

   * On the next screen, click "Finish".
   * A "Security Warning" dialog appears.
 Click "Yes".
   * You should now see a dialog with the message "The import was successful".
 Click "OK".
+  * Congratulations!
+You have successfully installed your Bubble certificate!